Danucas/shop_manager/README.md

 Other tools
 -----------

-Check the console.py in action
+Check the console.py in action,
 Take all the services up, then...

 ```